Ned Eisenberg

 Ned Eisenberg (January 13, 1957 – February 27, 2022) was an American actor known for his recurring role on Law & Order: Special Victims Unit as Roger Kressler.

 Early life and education

-Eisenberg grew up in the Riverdale neighborhood of the Bronx.
+Eisenberg was born in The Bronx in 1957, where he grew up in the Riverdale neighborhood.
 He graduated from Riverdale Junior High School in 1972 and from there went on to the Performing Arts High School, a subsidiary of Fiorello H. LaGuardia High School.
 He described himself as a "street-style" actor, coming up through the ranks rather than academic programs, and his training included jazz-dance classes with Betsy Haug.

 Career

 Eisenberg had a leading role in the film Key Exchange (1985), followed by a major tour of the Broadway play Brighton Beach Memoirs, and guest starred on various 1980s television series such as The Equalizer and Miami Vice.
 This led to a starring role in the television comedy The Fanelli Boys, which also starred Christopher Meloni and Joe Pantoliano.
 He also played supporting roles in films such as The Exterminator (1980), The Burning (1981), Slayground (1983), Moving Violations (1985), Air America (1990), Last Man Standing (1996), Primary Colors (1998), A Civil Action (1998), Woody Allen's Celebrity (1998), and Experimenter (2015).

 In 1987, he cofounded the Naked Angels Theatre Company with longtime friend Fisher Stevens.

 Beginning in 1997, Eisenberg appeared on the NBC series Law & Order, typically playing a defense attorney.
 He had a recurring role on spinoff Law & Order: Special Victims Unit as defense attorney Roger Kressler.
 In 1999, he appeared in the first season episode of The Sopranos ("Denial, Anger, Acceptance") as Ariel.
 He also continued his film career by appearing in Clint Eastwood's Academy Award–winning drama Million Dollar Baby (2004) and played the role of photographer Joe Rosenthal in the 2006 film Flags of Our Fathers, also directed by Eastwood.